 The urethra goes through the prostate and the penis in men.
 In women, the tube is shorter and ends just above the opening to the vagina.
 If you have urethral cancer, cells in the area grow abnormally and out of control.

 People over age 60, most often.
 Your risk might be higher, too, if you’ve had bladder cancer, frequent urinary tract infections, or sexually transmitted diseases that lead to an inflammation of the urethra.

 Urethral cancer has been linked to human papillomavirus, especially HPV 16.
 The HPV vaccine protects against type 16.
 Doctors recommend it for girls and boys at ages 11 or 12.
-But females can get the vaccine through age 26 and males through age 21.
+The FDA has approved the Gardasil 9 HPV vaccine for males and females ages 9 to 45.